Linaro/lava/doc/content/technical-references/job-definition/actions/deploy/index.md

 ### Overlays

-You can insert a tar archive or a file in the artefact.
+You can insert a tar archive or a file in the artifact.
 You should provide:

 * `format`: the format of the overlay (`file` or `tar`).
-* `path`: the path in the artefact
+* `path`: the path in the artifact